macs-h/346-asgn1-media-library-manager/ASGN1_README.md

 ### Addtional functionality added:

-* [TBA] Check if the filepath has been added when loading a file - prevent duplicates.
-* [TBA]
+We believe we should be awarded 3 bounus marks because we added at least 3 elements of extra functionality.
+The first was we check to make sure that when a json file is imported it hasn't been imported already.
+This was a design decision because our system works fine if they do import a duplicate json file but we couldn't think of a cercomstance when a user would ever want to do this, so if this situation did occur it would be a mistake and could confuse the user leading an an unpleasent experinece.
+We want the user to have a pleasent experince so we have disabled this functionality so users get notified when trying to import a json file that has already been imported.

-Added a detailed list which shows the filename, type, metadata for a specified file/files by using an index after using list command.
-We choose to do this because we often wondered if the changes we made to a file (eg adding the deleting) did what was intended, before the only other way to see was to export to try search for the key or value and see if the results were what was intended, this is a much more convenant and sensible way to show the file contents. ##(could change this to "we thought the user would want a way to see what is in the file without exporting it, so we made this functionallty to do so")
+The second thing we added is a detailed list which shows the filename, type, metadata for a specified file/files by using an index after using list command.
+We choose to do this because we often wondered if the changes we made to a file (eg adding the deleting) did what was intended and thought the user might wonder this aswell, so we added this functionality to see a detailed veiw of the file without having to export the file to a json in order to see changes or try search for the key/value and make assumptions that it has done what was expected .

-Added a user confirmation prompt when deleting a item from the collection.
-We choose to do this so it would be harder for the user to delete something unintentionally by having it set to "no" by default.
+The last functionality we added is a user confirmation prompt when deleting a item from the collection.
+This is a simple addition but an important one none the less, as it can save the user alot of heart ach if they accdentently type the wrong key or command etc as by default the answer is set to "no".

 ### Assumptions made